IvLabs/manipulation/mom/Readme.md

 * Coriolis force component already compensates for the gravity hence you must not add gravity component if you add the coriolis component,
 * Improve code readability/make it modular if possible (just a recommendation, helps several people to work together in a piece of code)

+### Date 22-02-2022

+* Explore Stiffness control and
+* Explore Impedence control.
+* Can explore Modern Robotics book on this
+* Try to complete before MSE.